-The goal is to help them see that they are not the only ones who might feel a certain way about what this school year, or this novel, or this project will bring (or has brought).
+The goal is to help them see that they are not the only ones who might feel a certain way about what this school year, novel, project or conversation will bring (or has brought).

-“Ok, class, let's take a look at Statement #7.
-Johnny will you read it aloud for me?”
+“Ok, class, let’s take a look at Statement #7.
+Seth, will you read it aloud for me?”